Tierra (band)

-Tierra is an American Latin R&B band, originally from Los Angeles, California, United States, that was first established in 1972 by former El Chicano members Rudy Salas (guitar) and his brother Steve Salas (vocals).
-The other original members were Bobby Loya, Bobby Navarrete (reeds), Joey Guerra (keyboards), Steve Falomir (bass guitar), Philip Madayag (drums), and Andre Baeza (percussion).
-Their biggest hit was the 1980 remake of The Intruders' 1967 hit "Together", written by Gamble & Huff, which reached No. 18 on the Billboard Hot 100, and No. 9 on the US Billboard R&B chart.
-It was a number one record on Los Angeles radio.
+Tierra is an American Latin R&B band from Los Angeles, California, founded in 1972 by former El Chicano members Rudy Salas (guitar) and his brother Steve Salas (vocals).
+The group became known for its blend of R&B, soul, rock, pop, and Latin influences and is regarded as one of the most successful bands to emerge from East Los Angeles.

+Tierra achieved its commercial breakthrough with its third album, City Nights (1981), which featured the band's biggest hit, the 1980 remake of the Intruders' 1967 song "Together," written by Gamble & Huff.
+The single reached No. 18 on the Billboard Hot 100 and No. 9 on the Billboard R&B chart.
+In a November 1980 feature on the success of "Together," Billboard identified Tierra's lineup as Rudy Salas, Steve Salas, Joey Guerra, Bobby Navarrete, Andre Baeza, Steve Falomir, and Phillip Madayag.
+Credits for City Nights also include Bobby Loya among the album's musicians.

 Background

 Tierra has the distinction of being the first Latino band to have four songs on the national chart, with two of them in the Top 100 at the same time.

 In 1972, Rudy and Steve Salas formed Tierra and their self-titled debut album was recorded.
 By the mid-1970s the band consisted of the Salas brothers, Rudy Villa on reeds, Kenny Román on drums and Latin-percussion, Conrad Lozano on bass, Aaron Ballesteros on drums and vocals, Alfred Rubalcava on bass and Leon Bisquera on keyboards.
 Around that time they recorded the album Stranded for the Salsoul records label.

-In 1980, they had a platinum hit with "Together", a remake of the 1967 song by The Intruders.
-The song, written by Gamble & Huff, reached No. 18 on the Billboard Hot 100,Resched No.9 on Billboard’s R&B chart, No. 23 on the US Cash Box Top 100 and No. 30 on the US Adult Contemporary chart.
+In 1980, they had a platinum hit with "Together", a remake of the 1967 song by the Intruders.
+The song, written by Gamble & Huff, reached No. 18 on the Billboard Hot 100, reached No.9 on Billboard's R&B chart, No. 23 on the US Cash Box Top 100 and No. 30 on the US Adult Contemporary chart.
 In 1981, they charted with "Memories" and "La-La Means I Love You", both entered the Billboard Top 100.

+After the independent success of the single "Together," Tierra signed with Boardwalk Records and released City Nights, the band's third album.
+The album established Tierra as a national recording act and led to appearances on American Bandstand, Soul Train, Solid Gold, The Toni Tennille Show, and the American Music Awards, along with a national concert tour.